Esri/arcgis-maps-sdk-unity-samples/samples_project/Assets/SampleViewer/Samples/VRSample/readme.md

 7. In the Inspector, click add component and search "ArcGIS Camera Component" and add it to the Main Camera Game Object.
 8. Press play and enjoy exploring.

+## How to Use
+This sample runs off of the OpenXR framework and supports the following headsets/devices:
+1. Oculus Rift S
+2. Oculus Rift
+3. Oculus Quest
+4. Oculus Quest 2
+5. HTC Vive
+6. HTC Vive Pro
+6. HTC Vive Cosmos
+7. Valve Index

+In order to use this sample, connect your headset to your computer and ensure it is detected properly.
+Upon loading the sample, place the headset on your head.
+It should automatically use the headset to control the cameras height and rotation as well as position in the world.
+To move, use the joystick on the right controller, pushing the joystick will move you in that direction.
+The joystick on the left controller can be used to 'snap turn' 45 degrees, making it so you can turn around quickly.

 ## About the data

 Building models for San Fransisco are loaded from a [3D object scene layer](https://tiles.arcgis.com/tiles/z2tnIkrLQ2BRzr6P/arcgis/rest/services/SanFrancisco_Bldgs/SceneServer) hosted by Esri.